0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-staking-operations.md

 Once the transaction is completed you will have staked successfully to become a validator.
 You will be asked thrice to confirm the transaction.

-* Approve Transaction — this will approve your stake transaction.
+* Approve Transaction: This will approve your stake transaction.
-* Stake — This will confirm your stake transaction.
+* Stake:This will confirm your stake transaction.
-* Save — This will save your validator details.
+* Save: This will save your validator details.

 !!! note

-    For the changes to take effect on the [staking dashboard](https://staking.polygon.technology/account), it requires a minimum of 12 block confirmations.
+    For the changes to take effect on the [staking dashboard](https://staking.polygon.technology/account), it requires a *minimum of 12 block confirmations*.

 ### Check the balance